The Beatles 1st Canadian show 60 years ago today – a near riot

 While February 7, 1964 was the day The Beatles crossed the big pond to conquer America, it was on August 22, 1964, the day before the legendary Hollywood Bowl Concert, that The Beatles made their first appearance north of the 49th Parallel.
 That concert was held outdoors at Empire Stadium in Vancouver, B.C.

-The late legendary broadcaster and Disc Jockey Red Robinson, inducted into the Rock and Roll Hall of Fame in 1994, had previously introduced the likes of Elvis Presley, Bill Haley and Buddy Holly to the general public.
+The late legendary broadcaster and Disc Jockey Red Robinson who passed away earlier this year was inducted into the Rock and Roll Hall of Fame in 1994, had previously introduced the likes of Elvis Presley, Bill Haley and Buddy Holly to the general public.
 But it was on that night in Vancouver that Red emceed the show that would go down as an unforgettable date in Beatle’s history.

 Legendary Rock ‘n’ Roll DJ Red Robinson dead at 86